AutomatedProcessImprovement/start-time-estimator/README.md

 # Start Time Estimator

-Python implementation of the start time estimation technique presented in the paper "Estimating Activity Start Times for Business Process Simulation", by David Chapela-Campa and Marlon Dumas.

 The technique takes as input an event log (pd.DataFrame) recording the execution of the activities of a process (including resource information), and produces a version of that event log with estimated start times for each activity instance.

 ## Requirements